-The approach taken here is to calculate energy consumption per computer rack instead of individual component.
+The approach taken here is to calculate energy consumption per computer rack or site instead of individual component.
 This is primarily caused by the fact that at the time of writing this report, no asset database for computer equipment is available.

-Only one location (SARA, Amsterdam) was equipped with energy consumption counters.
-Rack cabinet energy consumption for 2011 was calculated based on an export received from SARA staff.
+Three locations (SARA, Radboud University and UMC Utrecht) were equipped with energy consumption counters.
+Energy consumption for these sites were calculated based on an export received from the staff on site.

-The other locations were visited to conduct power measurements (like was done for the network) and derive energy consumption from this data.
+The other locations were visited in 2011 to conduct power measurements (like was done for the network) and derive energy consumption from this data.
+Because no more recent data is available, the data from 2011 is used for these sites.